yuanzheng-wang/yuanzheng-wang.github.io/_pages/about.md

 I'm an undergraduate student at the [School of Mathematical Sciences, Peking University](https://www.math.pku.edu.cn/).

-My research interest mainly lie in probability theory and its intersection with statistical physics, combinatorics and geometry.
+My research interests mainly lie in probability theory and its intersection with statistical physics, combinatorics and geometry.

 My email address is arenwyz at stu dot pku dot edu dot cn.